iequalsone/commit-tracker-vs-code-extension/src/implementation.md

 Enhance Functionality
-[x] Add methods for additional repository information if needed
-<input disabled="" type="checkbox"> Implement proper caching mechanisms for repository data
+[x] Add methods for additional repository information if needed [x] Implement proper caching mechanisms for repository data
 <input disabled="" type="checkbox"> Ensure all git operations are properly abstracted

 Integration with Other Modules